 Getting better estimates

 Estimation is a team effort.
 As new features are added to the existing code, the developer can provide estimation and feedback.
-Code reviewers are also exposed to the complexity and concerns of that area of the codebase.
-Then they share the knowledge of the original developer of that part of the codebase.
-This practice creates multiple informed inputs that make that estimate stronger and reliable.
+Code reviewers share the knowledge of the developer of that part of the codebase.
+This practice creates multiple informed inputs that make that estimate stronger and more reliable.

 Enabling time off